 Most facial plastic and reconstructive surgery involves some degree of pain, bruising, swelling, and bleeding in the initial recovery phase lasting 1-2 weeks.
 Sutures are often placed and may need to be removed at 5-10 days after surgery, depending on suture type and location on the face.

 Dressing and bolsters are frequently used to support skin flaps or other repairs.
-Specific instructions on facial reconstruction surgery recovery time will be provided to you by an experienced facial reconstructive plastic surgeon in NYC, Dr. Linkov, depending on which exact procedure(s) you undergo.
+Specific instructions on facial reconstruction surgery recovery time will be provided to you by an experienced facial plastic surgeon in NYC, Dr. Linkov, depending on which exact procedure(s) you undergo.

 What Are the Risks and Complications of Facial Reconstructive Surgery?

 Risks and complications are specific to each type of surgery, but a general summary for facial reconstructive surgery complications is outlined below:

 - Need for revision surgery

 Given the psychologically challenging facial conditions that are treated, most patients are grateful and happy after facial plastic and reconstructive surgery.
 That being said, most facial reconstructive surgery doctors involve a gradual recovery process and patience is necessary until the final result is achieved.

 Who Is the Best Facial Reconstructive Surgeon in NYC?